dboissier/nosql4idea/README.md

 ![CouchbaseResults](https://github.com/dboissier/nosql4idea/raw/master/doc/couchbase_results.png)

 **Important note**
-I am not a user of Couchbase and to get the results from each bucket, I had to specify an **Index**.
+To get the results from each bucket, an **Index** must be created.
 Otherwise an error message is raised.